Jordan Valley: Religious significance

-The area's fertile lands were chronicled in the Hebrew Bible, where it was the site of several miracles for the people of Israel, such as the Jordan River stopping its flow to allow the Israelites, led by Joshua, to cross its riverbed at Gilgal, which went dry as soon as the Ark of the Covenant reached the shore.
+The area's fertile lands were chronicled in the Hebrew Bible.
+Lot chose to settle in the Jordan Valley when he separated from Abram (later Abraham), and the valley was the site of several miracles for the people of Israel, such as when the Jordan River stopped its flow to allow the Israelites, led by Joshua, to cross its riverbed at Gilgal, which went dry as soon as the Ark of the Covenant reached the shore.

 Yom HaAliyah (Aliyah Day, יום העלייה) is an Israeli national holiday celebrated annually on the tenth of the Hebrew month of Nisan to commemorate the Israelites crossing the Jordan River into the Land of Israel while carrying the Ark of the Covenant.

 The Jordan River is revered by Christians as the place where John the Baptist baptized Jesus.

 Pilgrimage and tourism

 Jesus' traditional baptism site has attracted pilgrims throughout history.
 During the last four decades pilgrimage facilities have been created at three different sites.
 With Al Maghtas Jordan has the historically oldest site, with archaeological finds from the earliest periods of Christian worship.
 Across the river, on the West Bank side, Qasr el Yahud has its own medieval traditions.
 Both sites were off-limits between 1967 and the 2000s, first due to the conflict between Israel and Jordan and then due to the Palestinian First and Second Intifadas, but have been reopened in 2000 and 2010–2011 respectively.
 A new alternative site was opened in 1981 further up north on the Israeli side, at Yardenit.